-The American Speech-Language-Hearing Association (ASHA) is a nonprofit scientific and professional association for speech-language pathologists (SLPs), audiologists, and speech, language and hearing scientists.
+The American Speech-Language-Hearing Association (ASHA) is a nonprofit scientific and professional association for audiologists; speech-language pathologists (SLPs); speech, language, and hearing scientists; audiology and speech-language pathology assistants; and students.
 ASHA's mission is to ensure that all people with communication disorders receive quality services from well-educated professionals.
-We represent 211,000 members and affiliates.
+We represent 228,000 members and affiliates.

 A Great Place to Work

 ASHA is committed to supporting work/life balance and has been recognized as a great place to work many times over.
 We have recently been awarded:

 - The Alliance for Workplace Excellence's "Workplace Excellence," "Diversity Champion," "Health and Wellness Trailblazer," and "EcoLeadership" Awards.

 - Recognition by The Washington Post as one of the Top Workplaces 2018 in the Greater Washington area.